-Now that we are familiar with flipping images, we can use this technique to create a mirror image or a reflection.
+Now that we are familiar with flipping images, we can use this technique to create an Adobe Photoshop mirror image or a reflection.
 To do this, we must first create a duplicate layer from the original image and learn how to flip a layer in Photoshop.

 This will create a duplicate layer which is identical to the original.
 Rename the duplicate layer appropriately.

-Flipping a layer uses slightly different tools compared to flipping the canvas.
+Mirroring a layer in Photoshop uses slightly different tools compared to flipping the canvas.
 For this image, we want to create a reflection in the water, which will require us to flip the duplicate layer vertically.
 To do this, go to the top menu bar and select Edit > Transform > Flip Vertical.

-On the newly flipped layer, use the Marquee Tool to select the area above the animal's paw and then press the Delete button on the keyboard to remove it.
+On the newly mirrored layer in Photoshop, use the Marquee Tool to select the area above the animal's paw and then press the Delete button on the keyboard to remove it.

 Hide the duplicate layer for now by clicking on the Eye Icon next to the layer.
 Select the Crop Tool (C) and extend the bottom of the image by clicking and dragging the left mouse button.